Photo identification card

 - is an ideal form of photo identification for people who are not old enough to get a driver licence or don’t hold a driver licence or passport.

-The photo identification card replaces the adult proof of age card.
-From April 2019, adult proof of age cards will no longer be issued.
+The photo identification card was introduced in April 2019 and replaced the adult proof of age card which is no longer issued.

 Adult proof of age cards issued prior to April 2019 are still valid and should be recognised until the card expiry date shown on the front of the card.

 Adult proof of age cards replaced the 18+ card.
 If you hold an 18+ card, it is still valid.

 Find out how to apply for or replace a photo identification card:

 You can apply in person for a photo identification card at a transport and motoring customer service centre, participating Queensland Government Agency Program Office (QGAP), or a police station that provides licensing services.

 To apply for the card you must:

 - be at least 15 years of age